reown-com/a2/README.md

 HTTP/2 Apple Push Notification Service for Rust using Tokio and async sending.

-## Status

-The library is based on master branch of [Hyper](https://github.com/hyperium/hyper) that includes support for Http2 protocol.
-The [h2 crate](https://github.com/carllerche/h2) underneath is already quite stable and passes h2spec 100%.
-Please consider this library highly experimental until it's released to crates.io and breaking every possible way.

 ## Features

 * Fast asynchronous sending, based on [h2](https://github.com/carllerche/h2) and